 Fuel poverty is no single organisation’s responsibility, so the response is often fragmented and ineffective.
-Many people in the UK struggle to get access to the cheapest energy, afford the most efficient technology or know what is the best way to use the energy they buy.
+Many people in the UK struggle to get access to the cheapest energy prices, afford the most efficient technology or know what is the best way to use the energy they buy.

-Most interventions to aid vulnerable energy consumers come from government regulation and policy.
-Yet innovation can provide important and additional options to better understand what people need and want from energy in their homes, and how the difficulties that low income households face, are exaggerated by the high cost of adequate energy in their homes.
+Most interventions to aid households in fuel poverty come from UK government regulation and policy.
+Yet innovation can provide important and additional options to better understand what people need and want from energy in their homes, and how the difficulties that low income households face, are exaggerated by the high cost of adequate energy and heating systems in their homes.